2. Jobs howto

 Note

 Please do not override the memory defaults unless your particular job really requires it.
 Analysis of more than 3 Million jobs on HPC3 indicated that more than 98% of jobs fit within the defaults.
-With slightly smaller memory footprints, the scheduler has MORE choices as to where to place jobs on the cluster.
+With slightly smaller memory footprints, the scheduler has MORE choices as to where to place jobs on the cluster, so your job has a better change to start sooner.

-the memory needs to be specified using one of the two mutually exclusive directives (one or another but not both):
+You should specify the memory needs via one of the two mutually exclusive directives (one or another but not both):

 Scenario 1: